 Margin of Excellence

 The West Point Association of Graduates must seek private funding for additional developmental programs that go beyond the core elements to create the Margin of Excellence.
-These programs: 1) allow the Academy to remain competitive in attracting high quality cadet candidates, and 2) enable cadets to achieve their highest potential.
+These programs allow the Academy to remain competitive in attracting high-quality cadet candidates and enable cadets to achieve their highest potential.

-Such opportunities make a West Point education like no other, and they are made possible through gifts from graduates, parents, corporations, foundations, and other friends of West Point.
+Such opportunities make a West Point education like no other, and they are made possible through gifts from graduates, families, corporations, foundations, and other friends of West Point.

 In addition, donations are also solicited for the Long Gray Line Fund which helps keep Herbert Hall, your home at West Point, open and functioning.
 The LGL fund supports programs such as the Ring Melt and 50-Year Affiliation Program, as well as communications from West Point, memorial services, class and society support, career services, and graduate archives—keeping you connected to West Point and the Corps of Cadets.

 West Point Ready is a $600.5 million comprehensive fundraising campaign.

 Enhancing the Physical Landscape of West Point in the 21st Century